sedelmeyer/cc-pydata/_sources/tutorial.rst.txt

 * The second major drawback for Jekyll is, it's not a tool custom-suited for documenting code.
 * This drawback also applies to the Python-based `Pelican <https://docs.getpelican.com/>`_ site generator and many other static site generators.
 * They typically provide no means for auto-generating project documentation directly from the custom code contained in your packaged Python library.

-Sphinx on the otherhand excels at this task.
+* Sphinx, on the otherhand, excels at this task!

 As was illustrated above (see :ref:`make-docs`), Sphinx offers powerful built-in extensions such as `sphinx.ext.autodoc <https://www.sphinx-doc.org/en/master/usage/extensions/autodoc.html>`_ for generating and organizing your project documentation, pulling documentation directly from the docstrings in your code.

 Information about other popular "built-in" Sphinx extensions that help to make Sphinx a smart choice for technical documentation `can be found in the "Extensions" section of the Sphinx documentation <https://www.sphinx-doc.org/en/master/usage/extensions/index.html>`_.